ExoBen/blind-eye/README.md

   * B&W Video
   * Grey Masks x2
   * Invert
+  * Short sound - random picked from set
 * To Do:
   * Background static and foreground invisible lines person or either front or back is static.
-  * Very short sound when triggered - random picked from set

 Features - 2000ms:
 * Done: